AIcrowd/chess-env/README.md

 - **Position analysis**: Material count, legal moves, and sample moves
 - **Move sequences**: Step-by-step visualization of move sequences
 - **Custom positions**: Works with any FEN position
+- **Clean mode**: Option to avoid duplicate output when using Rich CLI

 **Rendering Configuration:**
 - **Empty Square Characters**: Choose from `·` (dot), `.` (period), `-` (dash), ` ` (space), or any custom character